khulnasoft/tunnel-plugin-khulnasoft/README-dockerhub.md

 - **Reachability Check**: This analysis provides more granular information to understand whether an existing vulnerability is reachable to the packages in your code repository.
 If a vulnerability is reachable, you may prioritize fixing it.

 - **Customizable Security Policies**: Tailor security policies to your organization's needs, including severity thresholds and compliance requirements.
-For more information, please see the Aqua official documentation.
+For more information, please see the KhulnaSoft official documentation.

 - **Detailed Reporting**: Receive comprehensive security reports, complete with actionable remediation recommendations.